Immune Checkpoint Inhibitors for Mesothelioma

 Immune checkpoint inhibitor complications involving the liver, heart and nervous system are rare.

-The majority of mesothelioma clinical trials testing these drugs involve two immune checkpoint inhibitors.
+Most mesothelioma clinical trials testing these drugs involve two immune checkpoint inhibitors.
 Combining drugs that target different antigens has a synergistic effect.

 Some trials combine immune checkpoint inhibitors with chemotherapy or a mesothelioma vaccine.

 This is significant because phase III trials for mesothelioma are rare.
-It isn’t common for a therapy to work well enough in a phase II mesothelioma trial to warrant further study.
+It isn’t common for therapy to work well enough in a phase II mesothelioma trial to warrant further study.
 Researchers have high hopes for this study.

 Trials of Imfinzi and tremelimumab in mesothelioma patients began in 2016 and 2017.
 These trials are too new to produce results.